Research Management Team

 Prior to joining Lux Research, Daniel worked as an analyst at The Aerospace Corporation’s Economic and Market Analysis Center where he advised on U.S. Government research and development funding for state-of-the-art national security space technologies ranging from III-IV solar cells and next-gen batteries to advanced space coatings and visual imagers.

-In her role as a Senior Analyst on the consulting team, Hilary leverages her market analysis and policy expertise to advise corporate and government clients.
+In her role as a Senior Consultant on the consulting team, Hilary leverages her market analysis and policy expertise to advise corporate and government clients.
 Much of her work focuses on energy-related topics, such as solar and smart grid/grid storage, as well as the innovation ecosystem.
+Some of Hilary’s projects include: advising a nanotechnology start-up on which markets to target, identifying alternative solutions for use during well completions for an oil and gas company, assisting a multinational corporation with an analysis of the viability of its energy-related IP in several MENA countries, evaluating innovation clusters around the U.S. for a large chemicals corporation, and assessing solar technology options for clients in the U.S., Europe and Asia.

 Prior to joining Lux Research, Hilary was the Director of International Business for Meister Consultants Group (MCG).
 In this role, much of her work focused on advising governments and development banks on financial incentives and risk mitigation measures necessary to attract private sector investment in energy and climate adaptation projects in developing countries.
 Prior to MCG, Hilary was a consultant for PHOTON Consulting where she developed and managed a monthly retainer service on solar silicon and established the PHOTON Silicon Price Index.
 She was also a senior researcher at Prometheus Institute for Sustainable Development and was a policy analyst at M.J.
 Bradley & Associates.